Lifestyle Changes to Manage Obesity

 Encourage healthy eating habits—Make an effort to keep a variety of healthful foods—

-fruits, vegetables, low-fat dairy products,
+, low-fat dairy products,

-whole grains, and lean meats—on hand.
+, and lean meats—on hand.
 Practice healthful eating habits, such as eating breakfast everyday, eating fast food less often, and healthy snacking.
 A dietitian can work with you and your child to create a healthy meal plan.

 - Encourage daily physical activity—Help your child get some exercise everyday.
 When it’s safe and feasible, let him walk to school, the store, or a friends' houses.
 It also helps to encourage physical education in school and participation in extracurricular sports teams or classes.
 For a more structured routine, a trainer can work with your child to create a fun and safe exercise program.

 - Discourage inactive pastimes—Limit the time your child is allowed to watch TV, play video games, and surf the internet.
-A reasonable rule is no more than two hours per day total of screen time.
+A reasonable rule is no more than 2 hours per day total of screen time.

 Another option is a weight-loss camp for your child.
 At camp, your child will have an opportunity to learn about fitness and nutrition in a fun environment.
 He may also lose some weight at the camp by exercising more and eating healthier food.